-CORPORATE RESOURCES COMMITTEE
+CORPORATE RESOURCES AND GOVERNANCE COMMITTEE

-To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities relating to governance, resources, performance (including customer services), finance, human resources, partnerships, public engagement, commissioning and procurement.
+To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities relating to governance, resources, performance (including customer services), finance, human resources, partnerships, transparency, regional working (including Combined Authority), inequality, public engagement, council wide efficiency, commissioning and procurement.

-ECONOMY, SKILLS AND SUSTAINABILITY COMMITTEE
+ECONOMY, SKILLS AND TRANSPORT COMMITTEE

-To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities relating principally to the Economy Directorate, including economy, growth and jobs, physical regeneration, land use planning, transport strategy and highways, green and smart city, sustainability, skills and lifelong learning, leisure, arts, culture and regional working.
+To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities relating principally economic, growth and jobs, inward investment, promotion of the city, land use planning, transport strategy and highways, skills, libraries, arts, culture, sports and museums.

 This Committee shall undertake the authority's statutory functions in relation to the scrutiny of flood risk management (Flood and Water Management Act 2010).
+SCHOOLS, CHILDREN AND FAMILIES COMMITTEE